Winners (Australian TV series): More Winners (1990)

+"The Journey" is a tale of adventure and magic set in 1850.
+It follows Ada, the daughter of a wealthy prospector, and Agnes, whose mother is a witch.
+After her father dies, Ada must travel south to find her inheritance.
+Agnes is ordered by her mother to kill Ada and obtain the treasure instead.
+However, Agnes is not able to kill Ada and the two girls grow close.

 Production

 Winners

 Work on the scripts for Winners commenced in 1983 and included the input of writers such as Anne Brooksbank, John Duigan, Bob Ellis, Morris Gleitzman, Cliff Green, Tom Hegarty, Terry Larsen, Tony Morphett, Maurice Murphy, Jan Sardi, and Roger Simpson.
 Series script editing was done by Roger Le Mesurier and Sandra Levy.
 The supervising production manager was Geoff Pollock.
 Scripting was completed in October 1983 and went into pre-production in May 1984.

 As an eight-part anthology series of one television-hour dramas, six episodes were produced in Sydney and two in Melbourne.
 Episodes commenced production at different times between July 1984 and January 1985, with answer prints of all eight episodes being delivered by 31 March 1985.
 The series was successfully completed within its budgeted cost of $3.82 million and delivered to the distributor on time and in accordance with its distribution agreement.
 To assist in marketing and to make the series available to as wide a viewing audience as possible, a decision was made during production to have the series captioned for the hard-of-hearing.